 The members of the stockholders committee must be employees of ours and holders of shares subject to the agreement.
-If a member of the stockholders committee, our chief executive officer (if he or she is a holder of shares subject to the stockholders agreement and is not already a member of the stockholders committee) will become a member of the stockholders committee.
-Otherwise, the two remaining members of the stockholders committee at hird member of the stockholders committee.
+If a member of the stockholders committee ceases to act as a member of the stockholders committee, our chief executive officer (if he or she is a holder of shares subject to the stockholders agreement and is not already a member of the stockholders committee) will become a member of the stockholders committee.
+Otherwise, the two remaining members of the stockholders committee will jointly select a third member of the stockholders committee.
 Each member of the stockholders committee is entitled to indemnification from us in his or her capacity as a member of the stockholders committee.